grand-stack/grandstack.io/docs/graphql-interface-union-types.md

 }
 ```

+#### Interface Relationship Fields

-We can also use intefaces when defining relationship fields.
+We can also use interfaces when defining relationship fields.
 For example:

 ```GraphQL
   friends: [Person] @relation(name: "FRIEND_OF", direction: OUT)